The Ponds, most likely dating back to Samuel Enys (1611-1667), were originally used to supply fish and water to the main house.

 Walking on the path alongside the Ponds, you can see the ruins of the old summerhouse, as well as the waterwheel.
 Dragonflies are often spotted and there are also newts hiding along the water’s edge.

-Like many areas of the gardens, a lot of work has gone into the Ponds area over recent years; paths have been cleared, and two viewpoints with benches have been created on top of the slope.
+Like many areas of the Gardens, a lot of work has gone into the Ponds area over recent years; paths have been cleared, and two viewpoints with benches have been created on top of the slope.
+The Ponds are now home to several dozen ducks, who pay their rent by keeping the Ponds free of weed!

 Candelabra Primulas have been replanted on the pond edge as a part of the restoration of the original planting, and the surrounding area features a good collection of bamboos, tree ferns and Gunnera, commonly known as Giant Rhubarb.